lytics/metafora/Documentation/introduction.md

 #### Node recovery or scaling out

 When a new node joins the cluster it begins picking up new tasks immediately.
-But initially, the other nodes may have more tasks because they've been in the cluster longer.
+Initially the other nodes may have more tasks because they've been in the cluster longer.
 To address this, occasionally the members compare task load and rebalance the tasks between them.

 ![logical1](/Documentation/images/metafora_node_recovery.png)